 Home cooked real food, including vegan proteins.

-Using ingredients like quinoa and buckwheat means you can include complete proteins (the word is genuine this time).
+Using ingredients like quinoa and buckwheat means you can include complete proteins (that contain all 8 essential amino acids).

 If you have the time and are prepared to you can create your dog’s diet using these ingredients.
 Buckwheat is not as easy to come by as quinoa but the dog will need some variety.
 You then add plants such as blended veggies, herbs and certain fruits.

 Veggies must be blended as dogs do not have the cellulose break down enzymes the same way we humans do.